-A handy summary template for product owners and agile teams to navigate sprint planning meetings.
+A handy sprint planning meeting note template for product owners and agile teams to navigate sprint planning meetings.

-There are plenty of onlines guides about how to run effective sprint planning meetings, so we won't go through that here.
+There are plenty of onlines guides about how to run effective sprint planning meetings.

 With this template, you'll be able to summarize the content of the session into one digestible summary.
 We recommend that either the Product Owner or the Scrum Master takes notes for the team.

 You can also let team members take turns.

 Under Retrospective, add a short review and retrospective of your last sprint.
 Under Sprint Backlog, add user stories, i.e. informal descriptions of the desired features, written from the perspective of your users.
 Break down each user story into individual tasks, with as much details as possible